-Because our emotions aren’t an exact science, do we really know how to be happy?
+Because emotions aren’t an exact science, do we really know how to be happy?
 Is being happy something we fleetingly come in and out of?

 It’s not always easy to know what makes us happy.
 Some of us may automatically know, it may take others time to find out.
 Being happy is innate, it comes from within.
 If it’s not obvious, we must dig deep.

-For myself, as I continue to work on my emotional and spiritual health, I have days where I change how I feel about what I’m dealing with, but even with what I get to deal with and through my beliefs, I am for the most part, happy.
+As I continue to work on my emotional and spiritual health, I have days where I change how I feel about what I’m dealing with, but even with what I get to deal with and through my beliefs, I am for the most part, happy.